fbpx

 • tinned butter beans: for ease I use tinned, cooked butter beans in this bean curry.
 It speeds up the entire process of cooking this curry dish, but if you prefer, you can also use dried beans.
 Please see my notes in the 'Frequently Asked Questions' below.

-• rape seed oil: rapeseed oil is grate for cooking your aromatics in this recipe.
+• canola oil: canola oil is grate for cooking your aromatics in this recipe.
 It has a high smoke point and is also flavor-neutral, which is perfect for this curry recipe.

 • onion: I use yellow onions for this vegan recipe.